LLMs Homogenize Values in Constructive Arguments on Value-Laden Topics: Methods

 \subsection{Phase 3: Perceived Value Alignment}

-\parabold{Experiment Design} After collecting 218 pairs of human-written and LLM-written comments from both Phase 1 and Phase 2, we conducted a forced-choice experiment to examine what types of comments people perceived as more aligned with their values.
+\parabold{Experiment Design} After collecting human-written and LLM-written comments from both Phase 1 and Phase 2, we conducted a forced-choice experiment to examine what types of comments people perceived as more aligned with their values.
 We recruited 92 Indian and 92 American crowd workers from Prolific, who had not participated in both Phase 1 and Phase 2.
 We initially asked participants about their stance on same-sex marriage and Islam.
 Then they were randomly assigned to review comments either on homophobic or Islamophobic threads.
 Each participant reviewed four randomly selected pairs of human-written comments and their corresponding LLM-rewritten versions.
-We ensured that each participant reviewed pairs of comments in which the human-written version was authored by participants from the same country (in Phase 1 and 2) and shared the same stance as the reviewing participant.
-This is because, a participant supportive of same-sex marriage or Islam may not find comments written against these topics aligned with their values and vice versa.
+Since LLMs were prompted to rewrite constructively, we selected comments from the Phase 1 constructive condition (N=116) where participants were explicitly instructed to write constructively---to ensure that both comments in a pair were generated under comparable instructions.
+We controlled for country and stance, ensuring that each participant in Phase 3 reviewed comment pairs that matched their stance and were written by participants from their country (in Phase 1).
+This was necessary because participants who support same-sex marriage or Islam may not view comments written against these topics as aligned with their values, and vice versa.

 We randomized the order of comments within each pair and asked participants to select which comment aligned more with their values.
-We did not reveal to participants about how these comments were written.
+We did not reveal to participants how these comments were written.
 We also asked them open-ended questions about how their chosen comments aligned with their values.
 In total, we received 1122 human evaluations from 180 participants after discarding responses from four participants, who failed the attention check.
-Participants were compensated with USD 1.00 for completing the task.
+Participants received USD 1.00 for completing the task.

-\parabold{Data Analysis} We conducted multiple Chi-square tests with Bonferroni correction to examine whether participants' preferences for human-written vs. LLM-rewritten comments varied depending on their stance on same-sex marriage and Islam.
-We also reviewed the open-ended responses they provided for how their chosen comments aligned with their values.
+\parabold{Data Analysis} We conducted multiple CHI-square tests with Bonferroni correction to examine whether participants' preferences for human-written vs. LLM-rewritten comments varied depending on their stance on same-sex marriage and Islam.
+We also conducted reflexive thematic analysis~\cite{braun-2006} on participants’ open-ended responses describing reasons for their choice of constructive comments.
+We performed iterative open coding and revised the codes through discussion, resulting in 26 unique codes grouped into three higher-level themes (e.g., personal value, linguistic property, and extreme opposition).
+See Table~\ref{tab:codes} in Appendix for more details.